agottardo/Rainy-Swift/README.md

 Rainy is über-cool because:

-- It is light on your iPhone.
-The entire source code + image and font assets package is only 1.2 MB, saving space on your iPhone.
+- It is light on your iPhone/iPad/iNextThingy.
+The entire source code + image and font assets package is only 1.2 MB, saving space on your iOS device.
 - It has a pretty privacy-aware API!
 Rainy fetches your weather from a caching and clustering proxy written in Go and managed by me.
 It is hosted on Heroku at `https://api.rainyapp.com`.
 This means that your queries are aggregated with other Rainy users, so DarkSky.net cannot know who is asking for which location.
 This also allows me to reduce costs as I can aggregate multiple queries for the same location by caching results that are still recent, reusing them across users.
 - It is GDPR-compliant!
 Meaning: it merely performs a single HTTPS request to get your weather.
 No BS, no analytics frameworks, no advertisements, no pinging unknown Chinese ad networks that deliver personalized noodles recommendations. 🍜 [Version 2.0 adds Sentry.io, but it is exclusively opt-in, and disabled by default.]